npinak/Python-Projects/Sierpinksky Triangle/README.md

-Sierpinsky Triangle creates a fractal called the Sierpinsky Triangle - To run it, copy the code and run it on google colab
+Sierpinski Triangle creates a fractal called the Sierpinski Triangle - To run it, copy the code and run it on google colab